MISSION: OSSCC fosters individual and community health through creative use of public space.

-Open Streets events also include free activities, music and performances, in addition to educational outreach booths hosted by local community organizations and sponsors.
+Events also include free activities (e.g. zumba, hula hooping and salsa dance), music and performances, as well as educational outreach booths hosted by local community organizations and sponsors.

-The long-term vision is to establish a sustained program of repeating events in diverse locations of Santa Cruz County.
+Our vision is a sustained program of repeating events in diverse locations of Santa Cruz County.

-- Promotes a culture of bicycling and walking
+- Promote a culture of bicycling and walking

-- Fosters community, quality of life and civic pride
+- Foster community, civic pride and quality of life

-- Increases safety and access to the roadway for users of all ages, abilities and modes
+- Increase safety and access to the roadway for users of all ages, abilities and modes

-- Promotes enjoyment and care for the natural environment
+- Promote enjoyment and care for the natural environment

-- Boosts the local economy through business promotion and eco-tourism
+- Boost local economy through business promotion and eco-tourism

-- Inspires discussion about creative use of public space
+- Inspire discussion about creative use of public space

 OSSCC was launched in March 2012 by founder and director, Saskia Lucas.
-Inspired by the national and international movement of Open Streets events and by personal experiences of the joys and benefits of active recreation in traffic-free public spaces, she decided to begin a local initiative.
+Inspired by the national and international movement of Open Streets events and by personal experiences of the joys and benefits of active recreation in car-free roadways, she decided to begin a local initiative.

-A new Open Streets Capitola event debuted with great success on May 4, 2014 on the Capitola Esplanade.
-The event drew 6,500 people and generated strong support for repeated events.
-Planning is also currently underway for a new Open Streets Watsonville to take place in 2015 (date TBD).
+A new Open Streets Capitola event debuted in May 2014 on the Capitola Esplanade.
+This highly successful event drew 6,500 people and generated strong support for repeated events.

-Santa Cruz Open Streets is part of a growing movement of events in cities in the US and around the world that temporarily transform city streets into parks where people can come and enjoy active outdoor recreation in a safe and enjoyable car-free environment.
-In the US alone there are now over 100 cities with Open Streets events.
+OSSCC is part of a growing movement of Open Streets events in cities in the US and around the world that temporarily transform city streets into parkways where people can enjoy active outdoor recreation in a safe and fun car-free environment.
+There are now over 100 cities with Open Streets events in the US alone.